prateekantony/word-analysis-APITest/README.md

 ## File Path to API

-- Once the Spring Boot application has start up, open to Postman API Client
+- Once the Spring Boot application has start up, open Postman API Client
 - Create a new collection
 - Create a new `GET` request
 - Insert following URL in address bar: [http://localhost:8080/api/link](http://localhost:8080/api/link)